 - For a pizza with a thicker crust, reduce the oven temp to 400 degrees so that the dough has a chance to bake all the way through before the outside gets too dark.

-More of Our Favorite Homemade Pizza Recipes to Try
+More of Our Favorite Homemade Pizza Recipes

 - Homemade Pizza Recipe